matloff/TidyverseSkeptic/README.md

 coding background.
 I am *not* discussing teaching Computer Science students.

-* Tidy is concise, but that conciseness is often far too abstract for beginners.
-The Tidyers confuse *concise* code with *easily writeable/readable/debuggable/teachable* code.
-The former does not imply the latter, and more often implies the opposite.
+* Tidy was deliberately designed to equip learners with just a small set of R tools.
+The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
+That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.

+* Thus the "testimonials" in which Tidy teachers of R claim great success are misleading.
+The "success" is due to watering down the material (and conflation with **ggplot2**).
+The students learn to mimic a few example patterns, but are not equipped to go further.

+* The refusal to teach '$' and the de-emphasis on, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.

-* Tidy's abstractness is due to the philosophy of functional programming (FP).
+* Tidy's is too abstract for beginners, due to the philosophy of functional programming (FP).
 The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students.
 Tidy is thus unsuited as the initial basis of instruction for nonprogrammer students of R.  FP should be limited and brought in gradually.
 The same statement applies to base-R's own FP functions.

 * The FP philosophy replaces straightforward loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.
+Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Hadley says, for instance, "it may take a while to wrap your head around [FP]."

 * A major problem with Tidy for R beginners is cognitive overload: The basic operations contain myriad variants.
 Though of course one need not learn them all, one needs some variants even for simple operations, e.g. pipes on functions of more than one argument.

-* Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Hadley says, for instance, "it may take a while to wrap your head around [FP]."

-* Tidy was deliberately designed to equip learners with fewer R tools.
-  The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
-That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.

-* Thus the "testimonials" in which Tidy teachers of R claim great success are misleading.
-The "success" is due to watering down the material.
+* The obsession among many Tidyers that one must avoid writing loops, the '$' operator, brackets and so on often results in obfuscated code.

-* Once one goes beyond the simple **mutate/select/filter/summarize** level, Tidy programming can be of low readability.
+Once one goes beyond the simple **mutate/select/filter/summarize** level, Tidy programming can be of low readability.

 * Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
 Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a coding style that makes it difficult to track down their errors.

-* The obsession among many Tidyers that one must avoid writing loops, the '$' operator, brackets and so on often results in obfuscated code.

-* The refusal to teach '$' and the de-emphasis on, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.

 * Note once again, that in discussing teaching, I am taking the target audience here to be **nonprogrammers** who wish to use R for data